wjlee611/bloc_mixins/README.md

 3. Mixin lifecycle is also controlled along with flutter widget lifecycle (using provided provider).
 4. Follows the best practices of the official Bloc documentation.
 (Customization is possible)

+You can use this package in the following situations:

+- When you need to completely separate the responsibility of sharing state between Blocs from the Presentation Layer (UI).
+- When you have many one-time UI events like dialogs and snackbars that are difficult to manage in BlocState.
+- When you use Bloc as a singleton object.
+- When you have many Blocs that are not initialized by the widget lifecycle.

 ## Mixins & Widgets

 > [!TIP]